telerik/xamarin-forms-docs/nativecontrols/android/calendar/calendar-events.md

 ---
 title: Events
-page_title: RadCalendarView Events  | Telerik UI for Android Documentation
+page_title: RadCalendarView Events  | Telerik UI for Xamarin.Android Documentation
 description: A page which explains how to integrate events in RadCalendarView for Android.
 slug: calendar-events
 tags: radcalendarview, calendar, events